mslmtrk/Base-Station-Project/README.md

 # Base Station Project
- Program that finds the base station combination that gives the maximum profit with different algorithms
+The program reads csv files containing distance and profit values.
+Also there is an x value that determines the minimum distance between two base stations.
+The program outputs the maximum profit, the combination of stations that give the maximum profit, and the running time.